 The average lifespan of a gas furnace is approximately 15-20 years.
 This doesn’t mean that a 15-year-old model should be scrapped tomorrow, but it does give you an idea of the amount of service the furnace has behind it and a better indication of whether replacement is a better option than repair in the future.

 If you are unaware of the age of your furnace and when to replace it, you can find the manufacturer serial number on the inside of the furnace cover.
 Simply note the number and contact a heating professional to get a manufacturing date.
-If you discover that you are approaching or past the 15-year mark and have put a significant amount of repair into your furnace already, it may be time to consider replacement.
+If you discover that you are approaching or past the 15-year mark and have put a significant amount of repair into your furnace already, it may be time to consider a replacement.

 What Does the Age of Your Furnace Mean?

-Understanding the age of your furnace is important in making proper judgements in handling issues your furnace may have, but the sheer age of your system does not indicate a need for replacement alone.
+Understanding the age of your furnace is important in making proper judgments in handling issues your furnace may have, but the sheer age of your system does not indicate a need for replacement alone.
 If you have a 20-year-old furnace that still works well, you have a superior model that will most likely hold strong.
 However, there are still some things to keep in mind.